-On Thursday night I dropped an extra article onto the site in response to a newly launched Virgin Flying Club promotion.
-This is a more developed version of the same idea, and if you read HFP via email you never saw the original deal in the first place!
+On Thursday night I dropped an extra article onto the site in response to a newly launched Virgin Flying Club promotiton.
+This is a more developed version of the same idea, and if you read HfP via email you never saw the original deal in the first place.

 If you book a Virgin West Coast or Virgin East Coast ticket via the official websites before 31st July